What is Dandruff?

 - Dry, flaky skin on your scalp, eyebrows, beard, or mustache.
 You may notice the flakes on your clothing around your shoulders.
 This is a significant source of embarrassment for dandruff sufferers.

-Cold, dry air makes dandruff worse in the winter, and you may find that these symptoms are more extreme when you are stressed.
+Cold, dry air makes dandruff worse in the winter, and stress may make these symptoms more extreme.

 What is the Best Dandruff Treatment?

-Anti-dandruff shampoos may provide temporary relief of a flaky scalp, but for more long-term relief, I would address the root cause of the problem.
-The two most significant causes of dry, irritated, itchy, and flaky skin are hormones that are out of balance and food sensitivities.
+Anti-dandruff shampoos may temporarily relieve a flaky scalp, but for more long-term relief, I would address the root cause of the problem.
+The two most significant causes of dry, irritated, itchy, and flaky skin are out-of-balance hormones and food sensitivities.

 Hormone Imbalance and Dandruff